ossu/computer-science/README.md

 ## Method

-Here we'll try to choose a maximum of **3** courses by category.
-After finished all courses, more categories and/or courses will be added to this list.
+Here we'll **try** to choose a maximum of **3** courses by category.
+After finished all courses, more categories and/or courses will be added to this list or a more advanced list.

 Initially, we will also give preference for MOOC (Massive Open Online Course) type of courses because those courses were created with our style of learning in mind.